Women of the Word: Phoebe

 Radiant

 Can women be leaders?
 Can women hold an office in church?
 This is a highly debated topic amongst Christians.
 Many women say yes and cite examples such as Phoebe.
 Others claim no and argue against these examples, claiming it is all misinterpretation.
-You make the call yourself.
+You decide for yourself, as the Spirit leads you to understand it.
 The following is not meant to prove or disprove, but is simply an exploration of who Phoebe was, and the impact she had on the early church as a whole.
-There is no disputing she was an woman of influence, whether a leader or not.
+There is no disputing she was a woman of influence, whether a leader or not.

 Word Study